Delenn517/Dreamgrove-Musings/readme.md

 **Cast Rebirth on an ally:**

-Casts Rebirth when you mouseover a friendly.
-If the ally is already alive, this macro instead casts Mark of the Wild.
+This macro casts Rebirth on your current friendly mouseover target.
+If your ally is alive, the macro instead casts Mark of the Wild.
 ```
 #showtooltip
 /cast [@mouseover, help, dead] Rebirth; Mark of the Wild